ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Ethical Considerations and Broader Impacts

-Training large models, and by extension applying post-hoc interpretability methods like ExPLAIND, comes with significant computational and environmental costs.
+\paragraph{Environmental Costs and the Role of Efficient Interpretability.} Training large models, and by extension applying post-hoc interpretability methods like ExPLAIND, comes with significant computational and environmental costs.
 While our method is computationally expensive \textemdash{} often comparable to a single training run \textemdash{} we argue that this cost is justified in contexts where theoretical robustness and faithful attribution are necessary.
 Nonetheless, we acknowledge the environmental impact and advocate for minimizing computational overhead through algorithmic optimization, more efficient implementations and minimizing redundant applications.
 Future work should investigate scalable approximations of ExPLAIND to reduce emissions while preserving interpretability guarantees.